davidalpert/go-git-mob/CONTRIBUTING.md

   - "test"     # Adding missing tests or correcting existing tests
 ```

-Prefixing your commits with one of these type tags and the description will automatically be included in the [CHANGELOG](CHANGELOG.md) for the next release.
+Prefix your commits with one of these type tags to automatically include the commit description in the [CHANGELOG](CHANGELOG.md) for the next release.